 Would You Tell a Waitress to “F*** Off”

 There is a restaurant near my family’s home in South Florida that supposedly offers hidden discounts on meals if you know the password.
-When I first heard about this I thought it was a joke because the password is a rude remark that you wouldn’t say to someone unless you wanted to get your ass kicked.
+When I first heard about this I thought it was a joke because the password is a rude remark that you wouldn’t say to someone unless you wanted to get punched in the face.

 The deal is if you order the burger and then tell the waiter/waitress to “F*** Off” your meal is only $2!
 I’m sure a disgruntled ex-employee started this rumor and was sitting in a corner laughing their butt off at the idea of someone expecting a discount on their meal after they are rude to the wait staff.
 The burger is normally $11 and is known to be one of the best burgers in the country.

 I wasn’t sure what to think about the hidden discount but when I went to the restaurant for lunch one day I decided to ask.
 No, I wasn’t going to test telling the waitress to, “F*** off”.
 I simply asked her how long she had worked there and if there was any truth to this “rumor”.

 Turns out she had been working there for a number of years and knew all about this secret “password”!
 Unfortunately, this turned out to simply be an urban legend.
 Though she said it was funny to see when patrons would try it on newer waitresses who knew nothing about it.
 Usually, she would just laugh it off and tell them it was just an urban legend.
 However, these newer waitresses would get pissed off, and rightfully so.